uwegeercken/evaluator/README.md

 The logic and the group expect a string array as the type parameter.
 To test if the test data passes all checks (rules) simply call:

     boolean result = Evaluator.evaluate(logic, testData.split(";"))

+The static "evaluate" method returns true if the provided data passes the defined logic and returns false if not.
+There is also a method available to evaluate a single group.

+You can process a list of data objects easily by repeatedly calling

 You may use multiple groups.
 When adding a group to the logic you can specify the connection type (AND, OR, NOT, NOR) to the previous group - default is AND.
 When adding checks to a group you can specify how the checks within the group are connected (AND, OR, NOT, NOR) using the connectingChecksUsing(...) method - default is AND.